mecid/mecid.github.io/_posts/2022-05-18-mastering-timelineview-in-swiftui.md

 }
 ```

 Here we use the cadence parameter to understand how fluid our animation should be.
-The *Cadence* enum provides three cases: live, seconds, and minutes.
+The *Cadence* enum provides three cases: *live*, *seconds*, and *minutes*.

 #### Schedulers
 We touched on the basics of *TimelineView*.
 Let's move forward and learn about schedulers provided by SwiftUI and how we can build a custom scheduler.
 SwiftUI provides us with another two schedulers: *everyMinute* and *periodic* scheduler.
 The *everyMinute* scheduler updates the timeline every minute.
 The *periodic* scheduler allows us to give a start date and interval, after which another update event should be fired.